The Roman

-The Roman (original title Ihmiskunnan viholliset, which translates to Mankind's Enemies) is a fiction novel by Mika Waltari published in 1964, and was the last work of Waltari to be published during his lifetime.
+The Roman (original title Ihmiskunnan viholliset, which translates to "the enemies of mankind") is a novel by Mika Waltari published in 1964, and was the last work of Waltari to be published during his lifetime.
 Set in Rome, the book is a sequel to The Secret of the Kingdom, a novel about the early days of Christianity.
 The protagonist and narrator is Minutus, the son of Marcus, the main character of the previous novel.
 Minutus is a Roman citizen striving to survive without political entanglements.

 In the novel, Minutus travels from Corinth to Britain, to Rome and then to Jerusalem.
 Through a boyhood friendship with Nero, he becomes a sometimes advisor, sometimes a tool, and sometimes a fool of the capricious emperor.
 A cruel fate makes him the commander of the menagerie that supplied the wild animals that tore his firstborn son to pieces, and the book was ostensibly written as a guide for his second son, great-grandson of the Emperor Claudius.